-Over the last decade or so I have seen advising media companies, I have seen some sweeping changes in the technology used in cameras and lenses and the output that they can produce.
+Over the last decade or so I have been advising media companies, I have seen some sweeping changes in the technology used in cameras and lenses and the output that they can produce.

-The move from film to digital, Standard Definition to High-Definition, and more recently 3D, 4K, HDR and 360/VR/AR has meant that the amount of now-redundant kit in your store could be mounting.
+The move from film to digital, Standard Definition to High-Definition, 3D, 4K, HDR and 360/VR/AR has meant that the amount of now-redundant kit in your store could be mounting.

 From an insurance perspective, more expensive kit = higher sums insured = higher premiums.
 You can offset these costs if you box clever, but be warned – you may not want to, as there is always a trade-off to be had!